buhowski/react-typescript/public/text-data/games/SichSaga/Part2/Part2EN.md

 #### Dark Fantasy Adventure / Action RPG

-# Shadows of Sich: Ashes of the Beloved
+# Shadows of the Zaporozhian Sich: Ashes of the Beloved

 ***A Saga:** Part II*